-Second, we are conducting a large-scale national survey of public perceptions of SLES.
+We also conducted a large-scale national survey of public perceptions of SLES.

-Our work involves:
+Our work involved:

 Local boundaries of smart energy projects are elastic and vary significantly across case study projects.
 What they have in common is a pragmatic flexibility to broaden ‘where’ local energy takes place and by extension ‘who’ is involved, as required to meet project goals.

 Public perceptions of a shift towards more localised energy systems are very positive.
 There is majority support for local institutions to play a stronger role in energy supply.
 There is also uncertainty around specific, less familiar aspects of ‘smart’ energy technologies and services (e.g. vehicle to grid).
-We are investigating the preferences and beliefs of different social groups towards these specific aspects.
+We investigated the preferences and beliefs of different social groups towards these specific aspects.

 Theme Lead: Patrick Devine-Wright